What's The Deal With Baby Talk In Relationships?

-Picture this: it’s a slow Monday evening, you and your partner are on the Tube (hands entwined, of course), heading back to his place after a wholesome pasta date by the river.
+Picture this: it’s a slow Monday evening, you and your partner are on the train (hands entwined, of course), heading back to his place after a wholesome pasta date.
 He inches closer and whispers in your ear: "I wuv you, sweet pea."
 Stunned, you pull back to study his expression and spot not a hint of irony.
-Instead he looks at you expectantly and that’s when you realise: your partner actually enjoys baby talk.
+Instead, he looks at you expectantly and that’s when you realise: your partner actually enjoys baby talk.
 You know, the high-pitched voice in which adults often speak to infants; the exaggerated intonation whereby 'love' becomes 'wuv' and syllables are often repeated (read: tum-tum) for an extra dose of cuteness.

 Advertisement